-- 2.20 The UK's stock of index-linked debt stood at around £493.2 billion at the end of 2021, making up 23.9% of the government's debt portfolio (Chart A.10). - 2.21 Issuing index-linked gilts has historically brought cost advantages for the government due to strong investor demand.
+- 2.20 The UK's stock of index-linked debt stood at around £549.4 billion at the end of 2022, making up 25.3% of the government's debt portfolio (Chart A.10).6 - 2.21 Issuing index-linked gilts has historically brought cost advantages for the government due to strong investor demand.
 Doing so has also built the UK's financial resilience by supporting both the UK's long average debt maturity and diversifying the investor base.
-Tying debt interest payments to RPI has historically helped to underscore the credibility of the government's commitment to low and stable inflation, particularly during the period prior to central bank independence; however, the UK's relatively large stock of index-linked debt also increases the sensitivity of the public finances to inflation shocks, as highlighted in the OBR's 2017 'Fiscal risks report'. - 2.22 At Budget 2018 and as part of the government's responsible approach to fiscal risk management the government announced that it would look to reduce the proportion of annual index-linked gilt issuance in a measured fashion over the medium term, as a means of reducing its inflation exposure in the debt portfolio.
+Tying debt interest payments to RPI has historically helped to underscore the credibility of the government's commitment to low and stable inflation, particularly during the period prior to central bank independence; however, the UK's relatively large stock of index-linked debt also increases the sensitivity of the public finances to inflation shocks, as highlighted in the OBR's 2017 'Fiscal risks report'.7 - 2.22 At Budget 2018 and as part of the government's responsible approach to fiscal risk management the government announced that it would look to reduce the proportion of annual index-linked gilt issuance in a measured fashion over the medium term, as a means of reducing its inflation exposure in the debt portfolio.
 It has been doing so since.
 In the five years prior to 2018-19, index-linked gilts accounted for around 25% of the government's annual debt issuance, for which both the principal and coupon payments are indexed to RPI.
 Since then, the government has made progress towards reducing inflation exposure in relative terms.
-Index-linked gilt issuance has accounted for around 15% (unweighted) of annual gilt issuance over the last four years (including 2021-22), while the proportion of index-linked gilts in the debt stock has also fallen from 28.4% at the end of 2019 to 23.9% at the end of 2021 (see Charts A.10 and A.11). - 2.23 For the 2022-23 financing remit, index-linked gilts are planned to account for 14.9% of the government's annual debt issuance (1.4 percentage points more than in 2021-22).
-The government is no longer looking to reduce index-linked gilt issuance as a share of total issuance on a year-on-year basis over the medium term.
-The government believes that the current level of annual index-linked gilt issuance is appropriate in the context of moderating the level of inflation exposure in the debt portfolio but keeps this under review. - 2.24 Decisions on the precise levels of index-linked and conventional gilt issuance will continue to be taken as part of the annual financing remit and in consultation with market participants.
+Index-linked gilt issuance has accounted for around 14% (unweighted) of annual gilt issuance on average over the last five years (including 2022-23), while the proportion of index-linked gilts in the debt stock has also fallen from 28.4% at the end of 2019 to 25.3% at the end of 2022 (see Charts A.10 and A.11). - 2.23 As set out in the 2022-23 Debt Management Report, the government is no longer looking to reduce index-linked gilt issuance as a share of total issuance on a year-on-year basis over the medium term.
+The government decides index-linked gilt issuance on an annual basis, and in practice the share of total issuance will vary from year to year depending on factors including the size of the financing requirement, demand and market conditions.8 In the 2023-24 financing remit, planned index-linked gilt issuance accounts for 10.9% of total gilt issuance.
+It is higher in absolute terms than in 2022-23 but, given the elevated financing requirement in 2023-24, remains significantly lower as a proportion of total gilt issuance than in the years prior to 2018-19.